SOC 2 Compliance Software: 10 Platforms Ranked (2026 Guide)

 This post compares the 10 most-considered SOC 2 compliance software platforms across both dimensions: the evidence layer (does it generate the audit package?) and the security layer (does it actually find and fix the data exposures the audit will catch?).

 SOC 2 compliance software is any platform that helps organizations prepare for and continuously maintain a System and Organization Controls 2 examination — the audit framework defined by the AICPA that B2B SaaS, cloud providers, fintech, and most data-handling vendors are now required to pass to sell to enterprise customers.
+You'll also see this category called SOC 2 compliance automation software, a SOC 2 automation platform, or simply SOC2 software — same tooling, different search terms.

 The term itself is broader than most buyers realize.
 A modern SOC 2 compliance platform should cover: